God of War: Chains of Olympus: Setting

 As with the previous games in the God of War franchise, God of War: Chains of Olympus is set in an alternate version of ancient Greece, populated by the Olympian gods, Titans, and other beings of Greek mythology.
 With the exception of flashbacks, the events are set between those of the games Ascension (2013) and God of War (2005).
-Several locations are explored, including the real world locations of the ancient cities of Attica and Marathon, the latter including fictional settings of the Temple of Helios and the Caves of Olympus, and several other fictional locations, including the Underworld, which features scenes at the River Styx, Tartarus, the Fields of Elysium, and the Temple of Persephone.
+Several locations are explored, including the real-world locations of the ancient cities of Attica and Marathon, the latter including fictional settings of the Temple of Helios and the Caves of Olympus, and several other fictional locations, including the Underworld, which features scenes at the River Styx, Tartarus, the Fields of Elysium, and the Temple of Persephone.

-Attica is a war-torn city under assault by the Persian Empire and their pet basilisk, and is the site of Eurybiades' last battle.
+Attica is a war-torn city under assault by the Persian Empire and their pet basilisk and is the site of Eurybiades' last battle.
 The city of Marathon is covered in the black fog of the Dream God, Morpheus.
 Just beyond the city is the Temple of Helios, which sits atop the Sun Chariot, which has plummeted to Earth in Helios' absence.
-Boreas, Zephyros, Euros, and Notos, gods of the north, west, east, and south winds, respectively, reside in the temple and guide the chariot.
-The Caves of Olympus is a cavern below Mount Olympus and houses the goddess Eos, the Primordial Fires, and a statue of Triton.
-The Underworld is the underground realm of the dead and is host to the River Styx and ferryman of the dead, Charon.
+Boreas, Zephyros, Euros, and Notos, the gods of the north, west, east, and south winds, respectively, reside in the temple and guide the chariot.
+The Caves of Olympus is a cavern below Mount Olympus and houses the dawn-goddess Eos, the Primordial Fires, and a statue of Triton.
+The Underworld is the underground realm of the dead and is host to the River Styx and the ferryman of the dead, Charon.
 Tartarus is the prison of the dead and the Titans where the massive Titan Hyperion is chained.
 The Fields of Elysium are home to deserving souls that roam peacefully and are overlooked by the Temple of Persephone.

 Characters

 The protagonist of the game is Kratos (voiced by Terrence C. Carson), a former Captain of Sparta's Army, and once servant to the God of War, Ares.
 He now serves the other Olympian gods in hopes that they will free him of his nightmares.
 Other characters include Kratos' mentor and ally Athena (Erin Torpey), the Goddess of Wisdom; Eos (Erin Torpey), the Goddess of Dawn and sister of Helios; Persephone (Marina Gordon), the Queen of the Underworld and the main antagonist; and Atlas (Fred Tatasciore), a four-armed Titan imprisoned in Tartarus after the Great War.
 Kratos' deceased daughter Calliope (Debi Derryberry) briefly reunites with him in the Fields of Elysium and his wife Lysandra appears in a flashback.
-Minor characters include Helios (Dwight Schultz), the captured Sun God; Charon (Dwight Schultz), the ferryman of the Underworld; and the Persian King (Fred Tatasciore), leader of the Persian forces attacking Attica.
+Minor characters include Helios (Dwight Schultz), the captured Sun God; Charon (Dwight Schultz), the ferryman of the Underworld; and the Persian king (Fred Tatasciore), leader of the Persian forces attacking Attica.
 The Dream God Morpheus is an unseen character that affects the plot.